 A number of the lakes and ponds within our community are stocked for fishing.
 Species found here include Largemouth Bass, Bluegill, Redear Sunfish, Channel Catfish, White Crappie, White Bass, Green Sunfish, Bullhead Catfish, and Inland Silversides.
 To enjoy our catch-and-release program, please pay attention to these regulations:

-- Residents may fish from the banks of Stonebridge Lake, the Wellington Ponds, Quail Creek Pond, Millard Pond, Fountainview Pond, and La Cima Lake (see addresses below).
+- Residents may fish from the banks of Stonebridge Lake, the three Wellington Ponds, Quail Creek Pond, Millard Pond, Fountainview Pond, and La Cima Lake (see addresses below).

 - Each pond designated for catch-and-release fishing is marked with signage to that effect.